spacedeck/spacedeck-open/README.md

 Currently, media files are stored in Amazon S3, so you need an Amazon AWS account and have the ```AWS_ACCESS_KEY_ID``` and ```AWS_SECRET_ACCESS_KEY``` environment variables defined.
 For sending emails in production, Amazon SES is required.

-To install Spacedeck, you need node.js 4.x and a running MongoDB instance.
+To run Spacedeck, you need Node.JS 7.x and a running MongoDB 3.4 instance.
 Then, to install all node dependencies, run

     npm install